Springfield protest draws hundreds, stretches several hours for second straight day

 Police have not notified KY3 of any additional arrests from the protests as of Sunday evening.

-Springfield Police blocked off the intersection of Glenstone and Battlefield amid afternoon protests.
+The Springfield Police Department blocked off the intersection of Glenstone and Battlefield amid afternoon protests.
+Demonstrators cleared the area by 9 p.m.

 "We understand the desire and right to protest peacefully.
 In an effort to keep drivers and protesters safe, we do ask that drivers avoid that area again today," a spokesperson from the police department told KY3 ahead of Sunday's protest.

-Saturday's protest also drew hundreds of people and stretched several hours near the same area.
-Springfield police reported no arrests Saturday, but a few instances that led to police reports.
+Saturday’s protest also drew hundreds of people and stretched several hours near the same area.
+Springfield police reported no arrests Saturday, but a few instances that led to police reports, including one instance where a gun was pulled.

 Photos from Sunday’s protest have been added to the gallery below.